 Frank Gehry has built an architectural career that spans over six decades.
 Mr. Gehry received his B.A. in Architecture from the University of Southern California in 1954, and studied city planning at Harvard University Graduate School of Design.
 Born in Toronto and based in Los Angeles since 1947, Mr. Gehry has produced public and private buildings across America, Europe, and Asia.
 Hallmarks of Mr. Gehry’s work include a particular concern that people exist comfortably within the spaces that he creates, and an insistence that his buildings address the context and culture of their sites.

-About Starr Catering Group
+About Constellation Culinary Group

 About the Philadelphia Museum of Art